 Of course, the stories may not be entirely accurate – we’re talking the history of beer, and some of the facts are likely from the mind of someone with beer on the brain.
 Growlers are, technically, “beer to go,” and because of growlers, beer can go anywhere.

 uKeg Pressurized Growler

 Most long-term beer drinkers have – shockingly – never heard of a beer transportation vessel, let alone a pressurized growler.
 Not only is a growler a great, reusable item to have at home, but the uKeg Pressurized Growler by Growlerwerks is one of the best ways to transport brewery-only releases of craft beer that are otherwise not distributed yet.
 The uKeg is a tiny, portable, mini keg, perfect for an on-tap experience at home.
 The simple growlers out there haven’t been insulated, and the cap is not tight enough or built well enough to contain the carbonation of the beer.
 This leads to a flat beer that ends up flavorless, too, a pretty poor show.

 Beautiful, Functional, Attractive

 When it comes to beer growlers, it’s always better to buy a brand that knows what it is talking about, and GrowlerWerks have created the uKeg Pressurized Growler.
-It’s sleek, stainless steel, heavy-duty and is for those who are serious in their beer drinking endeavors.
+It’s sleek, stainless steel, heavy-duty and is for those who are serious about their beer drinking endeavors.
 It’s an investment, but it does mean that you are one step away from enjoying fresh, bubbly craft beer precisely the way that it should be appreciated.

 It also means that there is less of a chance of oxygen ruining the beer, too!
 It stays insulated, so when you are out all day long, you can come back to a glass of perfectly poured, ice-cold beer.
 Beautiful at the end of the longest workday!